 Proper child nutrition is one of the most powerful tools to raise a healthy and productive generation.
 It helps not only in improving children's chances of survival during the early years of life but also contribute towards their physical and cognitive development.
 On the other hand, malnutrition not only increases the risk of child death from common illness such as diarrhoea, pneumonia, and malaria but can also lead to stunted growth, which is irreversible and associated with impaired cognitive ability and reduced school and work performance.
 According to the UNICEF (2013a), nutritional status of children is assessed through measurement of their weight and height.
-The most commonly used indicators of nutritional status are stunting, underweight, wasting, overweight and low birth weight.
-This section will provide a detailed analysis of the performance of OIC countries with respect to major nutritional indicators.
+The most commonly used indicators of nutritional status are stunting, underweight, wasting, and overweight.
+This section provides a detailed analysis of the performance of OIC countries with respect to major nutritional indicators.

+4.1 Incidence of Malnutrition

-4.1 Stunting
+Stunting

 According to the UNICEF (2013), all children under 5 years with height-for-age less than minus two (-2) standard deviations (SD) of the WHO Child Growth Standards median are considered as stunted.
-The latest estimates show that about 180 million children mostly from developing countries have stunted growth in 2009-2013.
-Number of stunted children, both severe and moderate, accounted for 29% of the world total population under five.
-In other words one in four children under age 5 had stunted growth.
-While, non-OIC developing countries accounted for the lion share of the world total stunted children (63%), OIC countries bear two third of global burden of stunted children in 2009-2013.

-As shown in Figure 4.1, about 33% of under five children in OIC countries were stunted in 2009-2013 compared to 29% in other developing countries and in the world.
-Among the OIC regions, highest prevalence of stunting was recorded in SA (45%), followed by SSA (36%) and EAP (35%).
-In terms of number of stunted children, these three regions accounted for 83% of OIC's total stunted children in 2009-2013.
-Distribution of stunted children remained highly uneven across the OIC countries and more than half of OIC's stunted children were living in four countries namely: Nigeria (17% of OIC total), Pakistan (15%), Indonesia (13%) and Bangladesh (9%).
+The latest estimates of the WHO show that about 170 million children worldwide, mostly from developing countries, have stunted growth in 2010-2015.
+The number of the stunted children, both severe and moderate, accounted for 2.5% of the world total population under five.
+OIC countries bear 39% of global burden of stunted children in 2010-2015.
+As shown in Figure 4.1, about 30.8% of under-five children in OIC countries were stunted in 2010-2015 compared to 26% in other developing countries and in the world.
+Among the OIC regions, highest prevalence of stunting was recorded in SA (42%), followed by EAP (35%) and SSA (34%).
+In terms of number of stunted children, these three regions accounted for 83% of OIC's total stunted children in 2010-2015.
+Distribution of stunted children remained highly uneven across the OIC countries and more than half of OIC's stunted children were living in four countries namely: Pakistan (17% of OIC total), Nigeria (15.3%), Indonesia (13.5%) and Bangladesh (8.3%).

-At the country level, more than 40% of total children had stunted growth in nine OIC countries (Figure 4.2).
-Among these countries, highest prevalence rate was recorded in Afghanistan (59.3%), Yemen (46.6%) and Pakistan (45%).
-On the opposite side of the spectrum, 10% or lesser under five children were stunted in seven OIC countries.
+At the country level, more than one third (33%) of total children had stunted growth in 13 OIC countries (Figure 4.2).
+Among these countries, highest prevalence rate was recorded in Yemen (46.5%), Pakistan (45%), and Mozambique (43.1%).
+On the other hand, 10% or lesser under five children were stunted in eight OIC countries.
 Six of these countries are from MENA region.
-With just 4.3% of children with stunted growth, Kuwait remained the top-performer followed by Iran (6.8%) and Jordan (7.8%).
+With just 5.8% of children with stunted growth, Kuwait remained the top-performer followed by Iran (6.8%) and Palestine (7.4%).